-Additionally, Vita Charge® Paste is always a great tool to help your calf transition with ease.
-The quick-response paste supports digestive health and promotes feed and water intake during times of stress and recovery.
+Additionally, Vita Charge® Gel is always a great tool to help your calf transition with ease.
+The quick-response gel supports digestive health and promotes feed and water intake during times of stress and recovery.

 - Introduce calves to their water source.
 Since water is the most vital nutrient to all livestock, it is important your calf has a constant, fresh, clean water source.
 As soon as you get your calf unloaded, be sure it knows where the water tank is, so it doesn’t go without and become dehydrated. </p>